connectrpc/connect-swift/ConnectExamples/ElizaSharedSources/README.md

 # ElizaSharedSources example

 This directory contains sources that are shared by the Eliza example apps.
-See those examples for more details and usage:
+See the examples for more details and usage:

 - [ElizaCocoaPodsApp](../ElizaCocoaPodsApp)
 - [ElizaSwiftPackageApp](../ElizaSwiftPackageApp)